Jamaat-e-Islami Hind: Economic issues

+Terrorism in India

 The organisation condemned all incidents of bomb blasts and disruptive acts in various parts of the country and demanded an "impartial and honest probe into all such incidents" and formation of "a sensible and effective strategy to check such incidents".
 It has also voiced its concern on what it sees as a prejudiced approach by the authorities and the media to blame the Muslim community in the immediate aftermath of such incidents.
-It passed a resolution in October 2008 saying :
+It passed a resolution in October 2008 saying: